 New York City is a beautiful place filled with wonder, excitement and opportunity — the list goes on and on.
 Before moving here I used to look at New York as big, overwhelming and scary.
 It’s still big, but it is no longer overwhelming or scary, mainly because I know the do’s and don’ts.

-As a tourist, I used to think NYC was Times Square…wrong!
-Here’s a guide on how to survive your first trip to the Big Apple!
+As a tourist, I used to think all of NYC was like Times Square — it’s so not!
+Here’s a guide on how to survive your first trip to the Big Apple:

 1. Avoid Times Square